 TREATMENT: To treat the underlying problem, make sure you try to cut back on the spicy or greasy foods that trigger your heartburn flare-ups.
 Some people also recommend rinsing with a glass of water with a teaspoon of baking soda stirred into it to neutralize the acids in your mouth (since using a toothbrush would scrub them around.)
 Always take medication as directed, even if your symptoms improve.

-- To get rid of a metallic taste in your mouth:
+To get rid of a strange taste in your mouth:

 To prevent a metallic taste, you’ll first need to nail down the cause behind it.
 That way, you can determine if there is something you’re doing that’s making symptoms worse or something else you can do to prevent them at all.